 clients who have just experienced sexual trauma reduce symptoms of distress and look at general coping strategies.

-Why access brief therapy immediately after the incident?
+Why access brief therapy?

 To help to normalise some of the thoughts, feelings and behaviours that may be experienced

 To explore ways of coping and grounding techniques

 By exploring brief therapy sessions it may help to recognise a further need for support